- About Us

 With these types of trusts, a trustmaker can effectively prevent a beneficiary (or multiple beneficiaries) from being able to sell off or somehow “lose” the assets of the trust.
 While spendthrift trusts may be smart to set up when a trustmaker expects that a beneficiary may have creditors coming after him in the future, these types of trusts may also be an effective way to protect certain assets when a beneficiary is known to have an addiction problem (like a spending, gambling and/or drug addiction).

 When spendthrift trusts are set up, the trustmaker can devise terms for how long this trust will remain in effect, as well as terms that stipulate if or when the beneficiary may have the right to sell certain assets of the trust

 When one spouse would like to leave money to a surviving spouse (or any surviving family members), these types of trusts can be an effective way to limit the federal estate taxes that would apply to that money.

 Depending on the value of an estate and the amount of money that a trustmaker would like to leave to his surviving beneficiaries, setting up tax bypass trusts can save beneficiaries thousands or even hundreds of thousands of dollars upon the trustmaker’s passing.

-When you are ready to set up a trust and proceed with estate planning for your future, you can turn to the trust lawyers at Phillips & Blow, PC.
-We are skilled at using a variety of traditional and innovative approaches to develop solutions that are perfectly tailored to our clients’ needs and objectives.
+When you are ready to set up a trust and proceed with estate planning for your future, you can turn to the trust lawyers at Colorado Estate Matters, Ltd. We are skilled at using a variety of traditional and innovative approaches to develop solutions that are perfectly tailored to our clients’ needs and objectives.